Echo226/dataviz-usa-airlines-performance/README.md

 ## Data

-The data I propose to visualize for my project is [USA carrier on-time performance data](https://gist.github.com/Echo226/d58e972330148cb6e55c8d4ab2496215).
+The data I propose to visualize for my project is [USA airports on-time performance data](https://gist.github.com/Echo226/d58e972330148cb6e55c8d4ab2496215).
 It was collected from **United States Department of Transportation** and preprocessed with Python.